 General description of the harbor and its components

 (The numbers and letters in parentheses are the underwater markings used during recent work.)

-Herod’s engineers surprised even modern port planners by some of the special characteristics discovered in the ancient harbor.
-One of the problems encountered by ports in all times is that of seasonal damages to the main breakwater and the splashing of the waves that interferes with unloading and loading during storms.
-These problems were solved in the Herodian harbor by a subsidiary breakwater, which was quite narrow (a width of approximately 6 meters) and only reached to the sea level.
+Herod’s engineers surprised even modern port planners with some of the special characteristics discovered in the ancient harbor.
+One of the problems encountered by ports at all times is that of seasonal damage to the main breakwater and the splashing of the waves that interfere with unloading and loading during storms.
+These problems were solved in the Herodian harbor by a subsidiary breakwater, which was quite narrow (a width of approximately 6 meters) and only reached sea level.
 It was built parallel to the main breakwater and outside it, prevented the breaking surge and was easier to repair seasonally than the main breakwater (B/11).
 This subsidiary breakwater was called prokomatia in Greek and it is mentioned in Josephus Flavius’s descriptions of the harbor construction.

 Ancient engineers saved money and materials by using double-walled caissons, the hollow walls of which were filled with mortar, leaving the middle empty.
 The inner space of the frames was filled over time by sand brought by the waves (C/19, D/25).

 The platforms and the upper structures were built from giant ashlars, some of which reached a length of seven meters and a weight of ten tons and more.
 Sometimes these gigantic stone blocks were attached with iron clamps reinforced by lead sockets (D/24).

 The sinking of the harbor and its later stages